gordonturner/style-guides/Project Naming Conventions.md

 However, there should be structure and consistency to the naming.

-The test should be for someone with no knowledge of the project, they should be able to navigate the project names and understand the convention.
+The test should be for someone with no knowledge of the project, can they navigate the project names and understand the convention.

 It can be a challenge to name without direction for how many other projects there will be or of what type.